Taking the stadium tour of Old Trafford at Manchester United really brings home the fact…

 After my tour, the Dennises invited me out for a pint at The Strawberry Pub, right across the street from the ground and an absolute must-visit if you’re on a soccer tour.
 On game days it will be, as they say, heaving.
 On others, stop in for a pint and check out the memorabilia.

 Another hard and fast rule of English soccer travel: If local fans offer to buy you a pint, say yes.
-And them buy them one back.
+And then buy them one back.
 This is especially true if the offer comes from two older, utterly charming men, both named Dennis, who have been supporting Newcastle since the days of black-and-white photographs, who remember the three FA Cup wins in the 50s, who come to town for a pint every now and then, just because.

 If you haven’t guessed, I did say yes, and even though I don’t drink alcohol anymore, sitting with the Dennises in the Strawberry, sipping lemonade while they told me stories about the old days, and trying to make them laugh, was one of the highlights of all my English soccer travels.
 Occasionally I would make one of them nod his head and say “Aye” in agreement with me, and at least once I made them laugh, and I got a “Good lad” from them.
 I wanted to hug everybody when I walked out of there, and (don’t tell my friends in Sunderland), but I really admire the heck out of Newcastle United and hope they do well … for the Dennises, I mean.